CalebCurry/site/index.md

 ### Solidity

 I'm comfortable with the **Solidity** language and continue to improve my skills.
 I've deployed sample contracts on the Kovan Ethereum testnet.
 [You can find the code here](https://github.com/CalebCurry/initial-solidity) and links to the smart contracts in the `readme.md`.
 This code includes multiple projects.
 One will use a [**Chainlink Oracle**](https://github.com/CalebCurry/initial-solidity/blob/main/docs.chain.link/samples/Tutorials/PriceChecker.sol) to get the current Ethereum price, another is a [lottery system](https://github.com/CalebCurry/initial-solidity/blob/main/projects/lottery.sol) that gives multiple contributors the chance to win some Eth!

+I have also created ERC20 tokens with OpenZeppelin.

 ### NFTs